cprice-ping/Profile-PF-Base/README.md

 * `MFA` (HTML Form with LIP --> PingID adapter)
 * `Passwordless` (ID-First --> PingID)
 * _Anything Else_ (AuthN API Explorer)

+### Authentication API
+The AuthN API is enabled -- any value in the Extended Property *other* than the above will trigger it.
+* ID-First --> HTML Form with LIP --> AuthN API Explorer

 ### Applications
 Two applications are pre-wired: